jsreport/jsreport/README.md

 ##Roadmap

-We are currently planning next development, some of these features we have in mind..
+Following we have in mind for the upcoming release 1.0

-- drag and drop designer
+- **drag and drop designer**
-- improved statistics extension with logs from failed requests
-- all templates wide scripts
-- code completion for templating engines based on sample data
+- electron based studio and client application
+- new recipes using electron to print pdf
+- new default template storage using [jsreport-fs-store](https://github.com/jsreport/jsreport-fs-store)
+- extracting the core part of jsreport into the extra repository
+- sql based template storage
+- tons of new extensions, recipes, engines....

 **Missing a feature?
 Submit a feature request.**